-Non-price policies.
-Third, the carbon-price approach requires finding conversion rates for various policies that impact climate change, but are not subject to an explicit price, such as road and housing construction standards, no-till farming or afforestation and reforestation.
-These conversion rates may need to be country specific: a construction standard will impact GHG emissions differently depending on the country's climate; similarly, afforestation may increase rather than decrease emissions in high latitude areas, in which trees may cover (high-albedo) snow.
+Nonprice policies.
+Third, the carbon-price approach requires finding conversion rates for various policies that impact climate change but are not subject to an explicit price, such as road and housing construction standards, no-till farming, or afforestation and reforestation.
+These conversion rates may need to be country-specific: a construction standard will impact GHG emissions differently depending on the country's climate; similarly, afforestation may increase rather than decrease emissions in high-latitude areas, in which trees may cover (high-albedo) snow.

-b) Enforcement under a cap-and-trade mechanism

-Enforcing an international quantity mechanism is relatively straightforward when countries, rather than economic agents, are liable for their national emissions.
-The anthropogenic emissions of CO_2 by a nation can be derived from a simple carbon accounting by adding extraction and imports and by subtracting exports and the variation of stocks.
+Enforcement under a cap-and-trade mechanism Enforcing an international quantity mechanism is relatively straightforward when countries, rather than economic agents, are liable for their national emissions.
+The anthropogenic emissions of CO2 by a nation can be derived from a simple carbon accounting by adding extraction and imports and by subtracting exports and the variation of stocks.
 Carbon sinks from forests and the agricultural sector can already be observable by satellite.
-Experimental projects from NASA and ESA to measure the global emission of CO_2 at the country level are promising in the long run.24 We believe that monitoring the country's CO_2 emissions is easier than monitoring emissions at the point source, and, like for existing cap-and-trade mechanisms, agents (here countries) with a shortage of permits at the end of the year would have to buy extra permits, while those with a surplus would sell or bank them.
+Experimental projects from the National Aeronautics and Space Agency (NASA) and the European Space Agency (ESA) to measure the global emission of CO2 at the country level are promising in the long run.25 We believe that monitoring the country's CO2 emissions is easier than monitoring emissions at the point source.
+Like for existing cap-and-trade mechanisms, agents (here countries) with a shortage of permits at the end of the year would have to buy extra permits, whereas those with a surplus would sell or bank them.

-There is one concern about permit trading among nations: some countries (one has in mind China and the US here) may well enjoy market power due to their share of world emissions.
-This is a potentially serious issue, which requires oversight and offers some similarity to the control of market power in electricity production or in financial rights over transmission on a power grid.25 In particular, one would want countries to be as close as possible to zero net supply so as to reduce their incentive to affect the world price for permits by restraining the demand or supply.
+There is one concern about permit trading among nations: some countries (one has in mind China and the United States here) may well enjoy market power due to their share of world emissions.
+This is a potentially serious issue, which requires oversight and offers some similarity to the control of market power in production or financial rights over transmission on a power grid.26 In particular, one would want countries to be as close as possible to zero net supply so as to reduce their incentive to affect the world price for permits by restraining the demand or supply.